-You may believe that someone was lucky because they only had minimal wounds and bruises following a truck accident.
-Although bruises and cuts are less serious than other injuries, they still require medical attention and can result in lasting injury and permanent scars.
+You may believe someone was lucky because they only had minimal wounds and bruises following a truck accident.
+Although bruises and cuts are less severe than other injuries, they still require medical attention and can result in lasting injury and permanent scars.

 Broken glass, jagged metal, or unsecured items within your vehicle that become airborne during a collision can inflict multiple cuts and wounds.
-A cut can leave a disfiguring scar or perhaps lead to a life-threatening illness.
+An amount can leave a disfiguring scar or lead to a life-threatening illness.

 Truck crashes often result in death for truck drivers, motorists, and passengers.
-The statistics show that a truck accident kills more people in the United States than car-on-car wrecks do.
-If your family member was killed in a truck crash, you should consider filing a wrongful death case.
+The statistics show that truck accident kills more people in the United States than car-on-car wrecks do.
+You should consider filing a wrongful death case if your family member was killed in a truck crash.

 Although no sum of money can return what you lost, a wrongful death claim can provide much-needed compensation for the survivors of the victim of a fatal truck accident injury.

-If the accident occurred because the truck driver was negligent or careless on the road, you are entitled to compensation.
-These accidents often occur for two main reasons, namely driver error and mechanical defects.
+If the accident occurred because the truck driver was negligent, you are entitled to compensation.
+These accidents often happen for two main reasons: driver error and mechanical defects.
 Suppose the vehicle was not roadworthy or had a mechanical defect.
 In that case, you can pursue the associated trucking companies or the vehicle manufacturer for compensation.

-An experienced truck accident attorney from Ehline Law Firm can help you to hold all negligent parties responsible for their part in the accident to get you the maximum compensation.
+An experienced truck accident attorney from Ehline Law Firm can help hold all negligent parties responsible for their part in the accident to get you the maximum compensation.